frappe/frappe_io/frappe_io/www/story.md

 In 2011, we moved from Google Code to GitHub, and that proved to be a turning point.
 Now, suddenly, we were in the company of many open source projects and it felt nice to start using GitHub's workflows, issues lists, and more to make ourselves more friendly to the community.
 Slowly, in 2012, we started positioning ourselves more as an open source ERP, and very slowly we saw more activity on our mailing list and an occasional issue raised by the community.

-In 2013, we revamped our deployment architecture to become more Pythonic (WSGI) and also started giving out free virtual machines for users to evalute and use.
+In 2013, we revamped our deployment architecture to become more Pythonic (WSGI) and also started giving out free virtual machines for users to evaluate and use.
 This kickstarted a community.
 Today we have more than 1000 people on our discussion forum, and we believe there could be around 500 companies using our ERP at different stages.
 In the process, we have close to 300 users using our paid services (hosting or deployment support), and we even managed to get a couple of sponsors.

 ### Wordpress for ERPs